TNRA's constitution

 2 MEMBERSHIP

-Shall be open to all residents irrespective of political party, nationality, religious opinion, race or colour, resident within the area covered by the Association, this area to include all the properties belonging to the Newington Trust.
+Shall be open to all residents irrespective of political party, nationality, religious opinion, race or colour, resident within the area covered by the Association, this area to include all the properties belonging to the Newington Trust and such other streets or roads as the Association may determine from time to time shall fall within the Estate for the purposes of this provision.

 2A ASSOCIATE MEMBERSHIP